m-kosari/Matrix-Calculations/README.md

 <br>

 ## Matrix
- Matrixes (sometimes called 2D ) are containers for many values.
+ Matrixes (sometimes called 2D Array) are containers for many values.
 For example, chess board is a 2D matrix of 8 rows and 8 columns, each holding a different character .
 Matrixes have all the same properties as Arrays and are indexed in the same manner, just using multiple "indexes", one for each row, column
         This Project Include a Basic of Operation in 2D Mtrix

 ## Operations: